AGM Voting Update: Legislation Passed

 Impact on AGMs

-There are five clauses of interest in the draft bill 3.2 to 3.6 inclusive: –
+There are five clauses of interest, which are 3.2 to 3.6 inclusive: –

 (3.2) A meeting is within this sub-paragraph if it is:-